 is closer to Traditional Publishing for books (according to the IBPA),

 Partner Publishing bridges between Traditional and Self Publishing.

 There may be differences in the way that different companies provide

 Partner Publishing services that can impact your requirements, your level of involvement, and even your royalties.

 Companies, our RTC Signature Publishing is a one-stop-shop writing-packaging-publishing experience.
 Our services are also available a la carte for those writers who have more specific needs.

 In this full-service option, the services are provided based on what you need to write, package, publish, and promote your book.
 You are part of a collaborative team, helping to write and edit your book, wherein you have full creative control in how the story is being told.
 Your partner team will take you through the book development process step by step, collaborating with you, and having candid, open conversations that lead to the most engaging and meaningful narrative.
 Plus, with partner publishing, you typically earn higher royalties compared to traditional publishing.

-While a partner publishing company will not hold the rights to your book, this choice will require you to pay up-front costs.
+This choice will require you to pay up-front costs.
 You must also be careful about which partner publisher you choose.
 Make sure they offer client advocacy, and that they pair you up with a team of professionals based on your style and preferences.

 Deciding How to Publish Your Book